oldfan945/RadiusManager/README.md

 # Radius Manager

-18.10.2018

-**─**

-MITUL GADHIYA
+Mitul Gadhiya | Prakash Gujarati

-JAYNATH INFOTECH
+(c) JAYNATH INFOTECH

-2-GF, NEAR GADHIYA PETROL PUMP,

-MAHUVA ROAD,

-SAVARKUNDLA (GUJ) INDIA

 # Overview

 The  purpose  of  this  project  is  to  provide  an  Administration  and  End  User  GUI  interface  for  FreeRadius  entries  into  the  MySQL  Database.

-Installation for UBUNTU 16.04.XX
+## Installation for UBUNTU 16.04.XX

 # Login as ROOT